underscoren/blender-to-nbt/README.md

 ## Usage

 The addons come in two parts, designed to be used with each other.
 The first addon is `voxelize-exact.py`, which adds a new operator to objects that attempts to create exact 1m cubes using the remesh modifier.
-You can find it at the bottom of the Obeject menu listed as Voxelize Exact.
+You can find it at the bottom of the Object menu listed as Voxelize Exact.

 The second part is the `nbt-export` addon, which scans the currently selected object for blocks, and exports them to an NBT file.
 You can find it under File > Export > NBT Structure File (.nbt).